reframejs/reframe/docs/overview.template.md

 ### Why Reframe?

-Reframe has been designed with following focus (in order):
+Reframe has been designed with following focus on (in order)
  1. Ease of Use
- 2. Full Customization
+ 2. Customization
  3. Performance

 ##### Ease of Use

-Creating a page is simply a matter of creating a JavaScript object and a React component.

-See the Quick Start section bellow to see how easy it is to create a page with a server-rendered React component.
+Creating a page is simply a matter of creating a page object and a React component, and the Quick Start section bellow shows how easy it is. see how easy it is to create a page that has a server-rendered React component.

+Beyond the ease of creating pages, Reframe encourages the creation of apps that use React predominantly on the server which makes developing apps easier.
+(The "The future of React is SRO" section bellow expands on this.)

-#### Full Customization
+#### Customization

-Reframe
-Reframe's default setup is minimalisic so that .

-Beyond
-Although Reframe's basic usage has been designed to be as easy as possible, you can fully Reframe
+Beyond Reframe's basic usage that is designed to be as easy as possible, Reframe allows deep customization.

+You can have
+ - customize server
+   - add server routes to create API endpoints, authentication endpoints, etc.
+   - custom hapi server config (Reframe uses the hapi server framework by default),
+   - use any server framework such as Express, Koa, etc.
+ - customize browser JavaScript
+   - add error logging, analytics logging, etc.
+   - you can have full control of the hydration process
+ - transpilation & bundling
+   - The webpack config Reframe uses is almost fully customizable (Reframe assumes almost)
+   - use typescript

+Among others you can use a
+custom webpack config (there is almost no restriction about the webpack config Reframe is consuming), custom browser entry, custom build tool such as Rollup, custom server framework such as Express, custom routing library other than Crossroads.js (Reframe uses Crossroads.js as routing library by default), custom React integration, custom view library such as Preact, etc.

+And with some willingness to dive into Reframe, everything is customizable.

+Actually, Reframe is fully customizable:
+Reframe consists of three packages
+(`@reframe/build` that transpiles and bundles, `@reframe/server` that creates the server, `@reframe/browser` that hydrates React components in the browser) and each of these packages can be replaced with code of your own.
+That means that, if you replace all these three packages with your own code, you effectively get rid of Reframe.

+That way, you can create by complying to Reframe's design decisions. and progressively over time and progressively, as your app's needs mature, crystalize, and doesn't match Reframe's design decisions, you can replace replace Reframe with code of your own to gain full control.

 To further push the evenlop,

 Reframe consists of three
 has been designed so that every Reframe LOC can be replaced with custom code.

-Reframe consists of three packages:
-`@reframe/build` (transpilation and bundling), `@reframe/server` (server), (hydration).
-Each of these packages can be replaced with code of your own.
-That means that as your

-That way, you can create a and as your app matures and crystalizes
+Beyond that, Reframe is fully customizable:

 This means that everything